JunejoMohsinAli/TextFixer/README.md

 ---
 ### Contribution & License
 Feel free to contribute to this project by submitting issues or pull requests.
-Licensed under [MIT License](LICENSE).
+This project is open-source and free to use under a permissive license.

 ---
 **Author:** [Mohsin Ali Junejo]